-The National Lottery Heritage supports a vast array of projects.
+The National Heritage Lottery Fund (NLHF) supports a vast array of projects with various funds available and small business grants.
 I’m exceedingly lucky as a Heritage Fund appointed Mentor for Community and Learning, as I get to work on projects that are as diverse as the redevelopment of the National Maritime Museum and the development and delivery of the UKCCA Carnival Archives community engagement project.

 Below I’ve shared my top tips to help you develop a strong funding bid and give your project the best chance of success.